Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: ETHICAL STATEMENT

 \section{ETHICAL STATEMENT}

-As regulatory frameworks continue to change, the capability to selectively eliminate user data from large language models has become crucial for the ethical development of AI.
-This study advances the field of machine unlearning for LLMs by utilizing publicly accessible datasets within their intended parameters.
+As regulatory frameworks continue to change, the ability to selectively eliminate user data from large language models has become crucial for the ethical development of AI.
+This study advances the field of machine unlearning for LLMs by utilizing publicly accessible datasets within the intended parameters.
 Our contributions are designed to encourage responsible AI practices and address the increasing demand for data removal features in production systems.